Authentication¶

 The admin endpoints (/api/admin/* and the /admin page) require HTTP Basic auth using credentials set via env vars on the node:

-If WAVELEDGER_ADMIN_PASSWORD is unset, the password defaults to the literal string "change-me-via-env" — fine for local dev, never acceptable in production.
+If WAVELEDGER_ADMIN_PASSWORD is unset, the password defaults to the literal string "change-me-via-env" — acceptable for local development, never acceptable in production.
 The node logs a warning on startup if the default is in use.

 Example:

-The browser will prompt for credentials when you visit /admin.
-Most browsers cache them for the rest of the tab session.
+The browser prompts for credentials on first visit to /admin.
+Most browsers cache them for the remainder of the tab session.

 Bearer API key (dashboard, node-local)¶

 The dashboard runs on port 8080 of every node, bound to loopback (127.0.0.1) by default.
-It is not reachable from the public internet unless you change the bind host or front it with a reverse proxy + key check.
+It is not reachable from the public internet unless the bind host is changed or the dashboard is fronted by a reverse proxy with a key check.

 API key: